masneyb/boot2sol/README.md

   * Ricky H. used Ubuntu under VMWare
 * NASM used for assembly
 * mkdosfs used to create the boot floppy
-* QEMU for virtulizing the hardware
+* QEMU for virtualizing the hardware

 ## Design